 Food with a View: Berlin food and photography (restaurants, recipes, events)

-The Migrant Expats: they’re now travelling the world, but Derek and Marc have lots of German travel and food tips from their time in Hamburg (up until 2015)
+The Migrant Expats: they’re now travelling the world, but Derek and Marc have shared lots of German travel and food tips from their time in Hamburg (up until 2015)

 Slow Travel Berlin: walking tours, listings and things to do, featuring up-to-date food and drink news

-Stil in Berlin: Berlin-based food and shopping
+Stil in Berlin: Berlin-based eating and shopping

 Charlotte Steggz: Charlotte repatriated to the UK in 2014 but has lots of Frankfurt food-related articles in her archives